istio/istio.io/content/docs/ops/traffic-management/deploy-guidelines/index.md

 If you now send the request from a different namespace, for example `ns2`, the client is no longer in the same namespace as the destination rule, `ns1`.
-Because the corresponding service, `reviews`, is also not in `ns1`, but rather in the `default` namespace, the destination rule will also not be found in the second namespace of the lookup path, the service namespace.
+Because the corresponding service, `reviews.default.svc.cluster.local`, is also not in `ns1`, but rather in the `default` namespace, the destination rule will also not be found in the second namespace of the lookup path, the service namespace.

-Even though the `reviews` service is exported to all namespaces and therefore visible in `ns2` and the destination rule is also exported to all namespaces, including `ns2`, it will not be applied during the request from `ns2` because it's not in any of the namespaces on the lookup path.
+Even if the `reviews` service is exported to all namespaces and therefore visible in `ns2` and the destination rule is also exported to all namespaces, including `ns2`, it will not be applied during the request from `ns2` because it's not in any of the namespaces on the lookup path.